JiaheSu22/securechat/API Document.md

 *   **Received Message Body:** `MessageResponse` (same as the REST API response)

 ### 6.3.
 Sending Messages
 The WebSocket API does not currently have a public endpoint for sending messages in this design.
-Sending is handled via the `POST /api/messages` REST endpoint, and the server then pushes
+Sending is handled via the `POST /api/messages` REST endpoint, and the server then pushes the message to the recipient's WebSocket queue.